google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 intersections.
 The floor, the room and any objects that can be interacted with are defined in terms of one of three shape primitives:

-- Axis-aligned bounding box (or AABB): a box that is not rotated.
+- Axis-aligned bounding box (or AABB): A box that is not rotated.
-- Oriented bounding box: a box that can be rotated.
+- Oriented bounding box: A box that can be rotated.
-- Sphere: defined as a radius around a point in space.
+- Sphere: Defined as a radius around a point in space.

 To see if an action is possible we fire a ray into the world and test whether the ray intersects with the shape of the objects in the world.
 Different types